Elsie moooves on: Borden dairy sold to private equity firms

 Dallas-based Borden said Friday it was sold for about $340 million to Capitol Peak Partners and KKR.
 Colorado-based Capitol Peak will be the majority owner while New York-based KKR will be a minority investor.

 Borden’s 12 U.S. plants — which produce 500 million gallons of milk per year — will remain open and its 3,300 workers will keep their jobs, the company said.
+Borden CEO Tony Sarsam will step down when the sale is completed, and Capitol Peak and KKR will appoint a new board of directors.

 There was no word, however, on the fate of Elsie, the smiling cow that has been Borden’s mascot since 1936.